make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 \end{aligned}
 $$

-> - Note how the first two equations are very different looking
->   than the third.

-- This technique produces a uniform distribution of points, assuming $s_1,s_2$ have uniform distribution.
+- This produces a uniform distribution of points.

 # Uniform distribution